 The Pirbright Institute

-The Pirbright Institute, formerly the Institute for Animal Health (IAH) is a unique national centre and enhances the UK's capability to control, contain and eliminate viral diseases of animals through its highly innovative fundamental and applied bioscience.
+The Pirbright Institute is a unique national centre and enhances the UK's capability to control, contain and eliminate viral diseases of animals through its highly innovative fundamental and applied bioscience.
 The Pirbright Institute thereby supports the competitiveness of UK livestock and poultry producers, and improves the quality of life of both animals and people.

 The institute contributes to both national and international food security by the global reach of its world-class bioscience and expert advice.
 This is in the context of the ever-changing nature of viral disease threats emerging from the globalisation of trade, environmental change and expanding human and animal populations.
 Viral diseases cause severe negative impacts on the health of livestock, food availability and the prosperity of farmers and their rural communities – global problems that require global solutions.